 The setting I am offering will not fit everyone's wants or needs, so please honestly assess if you would be able to follow these house rules for the duration of your stay without difficulty or resentment.
 Honest assessment requires knowing your own habits and how capable you are of change in these: so for instance, if you regularly cook dinner at midnight, are you being honest with yourself and with me to assert that you can, without difficulty, stay at my house where no one is allowed to use the kitchen after 10pm?
 If you really want friends over for dinner on a regular basis, are you being honest with yourself or with me, to say you can easily live in a setting where this is not allowed?

 Note as well that when living with and sharing common spaces with other people, things will rarely be "perfect."
 Cleanliness will not be perfect.
 This will not be a perfectly silent environment, and you are likely to hear others moving around, talking, sneezing or getting up to go to the bathroom at night.
 If you require perfection, consider renting an entire apartment instead of a room.

-As not everyone understands what's needed to live in harmony in a shared setting, I need to spell everything out in detail.
+As not everyone implicitly understands what's beneficial to live in harmony in a shared setting, I need to spell everything out in detail.
 Considerate persons with common sense will find most of what follows to be obvious/easy to follow.

 Kindly remove shoes upon entering the house.